OmniBrew/sw5e-data/data/powers/rescue.md

 mechanics:
   - castingTime:
       length: 1
-      unit: bonus
+      unit: bonusaction
+    attack:
+      type: ranged
+      wp: power
+      proficient: True
+    dc: false
+    damage:
+      - dieCount: 0
+        dieType: 0
+        type: unknown
     duration:
-      length: Instantaneous
+      length: 0
-      unit:
+      unit: instant
     range:
       short: 30
-    concentration: False
+    concentration: false
 ---
 You pull one willing ally you can see within 30 feet of you to an unoccupied space within 5 feet of you.
 The target must use their reaction to accept the pull.